West Georgia Wolves: The Coliseum

 The Coliseum is an on-campus indoor arena in Carrollton, Georgia.
 It is primarily used for basketball and volleyball, and is the home field of the University of West Georgia.
 The arena holds 6,475 spectators and opened in 2009.
 The total construction cost was $24.7 million.

 The concourse level of the facility includes a two-story lobby that offers an area for event pre-function gatherings.
 The concourse level also features concession stands and restrooms.

 The lower level of the facility houses the floor of the arena, spacious locker rooms for the men and women basketball teams, the volleyball team, visiting teams, and referees.
 Additionally, this level includes a trainer's facility.
 The Coliseum has a maple wood floor surrounded by seating and a four-sided, state-of-the-art video scoreboard suspended over center court.

 The upper level includes three large skyboxes for UWG officials, boosters, and friends to gather during events.

 The Coliseum hosts UWG commencement ceremonies, concerts, and other various events.
 The Georgia High School Association Class AAAAA and AAAA boys' and girls' basketball quarterfinal round of the playoffs are also held at this facility annually.

 In July 2021, the Coliseum floor was redone in accordance with the change in the three-point line for NCAA Basketball contests.
-The new design and finishing was done by CBA Sports, a company led by NBA legend Dominique Hawkins.
+The new design and finishing was done by CBA Sports, a company led by NBA legend Dominique Wilkins.